Globally hyperbolic evaporating black hole and the information loss issue: Globally hyperbolic fully evaporating black hole

 While the semiclassical theory provides a reliable description of the evaporation process for macroscopic black holes, its predictions are expected to break down when the black hole reaches a mass of the order of the Planck mass.
 After that, the black hole evaporation is governed by quantum gravity, which would supposedly describe the process in the so-called Planck scale.
-Considering we do not know the physics of the quantum gravity realm, we shall look for a modification of the spacetime in this regime to make it globally hyperbolic (taking care of not jeopardizing any classical or semiclassical results).
+We shall look for a modification of the spacetime in this regime to make it globally hyperbolic (taking care of not jeopardizing any classical or semiclassical results).
+The simplest example would be a black hole that evaporates via Hawking radiation until it reaches the Planck size, after which it would freeze out (see Fig. \ref{fig:JC}).
+Here, however, we look for an instance where the black hole fully evaporates (in the sense that no massive remnant is left over at the end) in addition to being globally hyperbolic, as described by Figs. \ref{fig:PLMV1} and \ref{fig:PLMV2}.
+(By construction any spacetimes that maintain unaltered classical and semiclassical physics can only be distinguished by their Planck scale different properties.)

 In this token, we shall choose the metric in region~V of Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2} ($v> v_1 \cap r\lesssim 1$) to make the spacetime globally hyperbolic as depicted in the diagrams, while the evaporation model discussed in Sec.~\ref{sec:Hiscock} will be valid everywhere outside region $\rm{V}$.
 Note that~$P$ at $(u, v) = (u_1,v_1)$, representing a 2-sphere with an area of the Planck order, is the meeting point of regions~II, III and~V. It is interesting to note that observers in the far future visiting the asymptotically flat region $ 0 < u < u_1 $ will be influenced (but not governed) by quantum gravity.
-Hence, we assume that we can also describe this region by metric~\eqref{outgoing metric} with a general mass function $M_{\rm{III}}(u)$ that should approach the Planck mass,
+Hence, we assume that we can also describe this region by metric~(\ref{outgoing metric}) with a general mass function $M_{\rm{III}}(u)$ that should approach the Planck mass,

 as $u\to u_1$.